soulflyer/image-search/README.md

     (in images metadata-field value)

 This will filter images returning all where metadata-field contains value.
 If metadata-field contains a string, then it will match if value is a substring of the metadata string.
-This is a case INsensitive match.
+This is a case insensitive match.
 If metadate-field is a collection then an exact case sensitive match to one of the members is needed.

 ### open